ledeprogram/courses/algorithms/README.md

 ### Monday: 7/28

-- 'Naive Bayes' and bayes rule
+- back to 'Naive Bayes' and Bayes rule
-- 'being bayesian'
+- 'being Bayesian'
 - critical literacy
     + why this classifier? what else is possible?
-    + computaional complexity: what is realistic?
+    + computational complexity: what is realistic?
     + what assumptions are made?
 - rhetorical literacy: try something else!
     + random forests